Michael Imperioli as Christopher Moltisanti, New Jersey Mafia associate and aspiring screenwriter

 Underneath, Christopher wears a black short-sleeve cotton t-shirt with a crew neck.
 This is an appropriate accompaniment for such a casual sport coat that is obviously not meant to be worn formally with a tie.
 Also, the black t-shirt under a black jacket creates the “Mafioso” appearance that Christopher has been hired to provide.

-Paired with the all-black top is a pair of light gray slacks.
+Paired with the all-black top is a pair of stone-colored slacks.
 They are lightweight with a flat front and plain-hemmed bottoms.
-The front pockets have a fishmouth opening, and the jetted rear pockets close through a button.
+The front pockets each have a slanted opening, and the jetted rear pockets close through a button.

 Christopher wears his trousers with a black leather belt that closes in the front through a silver rectangular rounded clasp with a single prong.